-- It is not yet recognized by any major Kennel Club except few of the designer breeds Kennel Club.
+- It is not yet recognized by any major Kennel Club except a few of the designers breeds Kennel Club.

 Weimardoodle is generally a healthy breed with no such serious health problems.
 However, it can inherit some of the genetic health issues from its parents:

 - Hip Dysplasia: It is a common hereditary health issue.
 It is caused when the ball or socket of the hip is underdeveloped or dislocated that makes the functioning of the back of your dog worse.
 So, before buying a puppy from the breeders, check for the health report of its parents.